 Once viewed as science fiction, artificial intelligence has become a reality, impacting the marketing world on a daily basis.
 One of the most effective ways to utilize AI is through customer support.
-Allowing the lightning-fast 24/7 functionality of AI to help customers throughout the year.
+The lightning-fast 24/7 functionality of AI helps customers throughout the whole year.

 The end result is a significant increase in customer service efficiency.
 How?
-By clearing up phone lines and freeing time for human representatives to focus on more relevant matters.
+It clears up phone lines and frees time to human representatives, who can then focus on more relevant matters.

-In this article, we will go through six AI trends to look forward in this 2020 as AI will change the face of customer support.
+In this article, we will go through six AI trends to look forward to in 2021, as AI will change the face of customer support.

 The Increasing Importance of AI in Customer Support

 Smart devices have become the standard in the lives of modern consumers.
-With everything from smart light bulbs to televisions, doorbells, and refrigerators allowing us to live a more connected life.
+Everything from smart light bulbs to televisions, doorbells, and refrigerators allow us to live a more connected life.

 Picture 1.
 Customer support stats

 All of this emerging technology creates additional touchpoints for customer service departments.
 That’s why we’ve listed this among AI trends.
-In fact, it is believed that the total number of customer service calls fielded by humans will exceed 300 billion by 2027.
-The total annual volume of customer service calls is expected to increase globally from 400 billion to a whopping three trillion.
+In fact, the predictions say that the total number of customer service calls fielded by humans will exceed 300 billion by 2027.
+The total annual volume of customer service calls will increase globally from 400 billion to a whopping three trillion.

-This unprecedented level of growth means that companies are forced to make customer service efficiency a priority within their organization.
+This unprecedented level of growth means that companies will have to make customer service efficiency a priority within their organization.
 Why?
 In order to maintain their brand reputation.